edgeware-builders/construction-projects/.github/ISSUE_TEMPLATE/bounty.md

 ## Context
 [Some background and explanation on why this is important]

+## Blueprints
+[Spec details for what components of the project are necessary for completion]

+# Working Criteria
+* [ ] [Checkboxes for working conditions that are necessary to this being tracked]

 # Acceptance Criteria
 * [ ] [Checkboxes for features that are necessary to this being completed]